February 2026

-Geart Tigchelaar was the RIXT Poet of the Month in Februari.
+Geart Tigchelaar was the RIXT Poet of the Month in February.
 You can find the translation of his poem ‘emergency kit’ below.
 His original Frisian poems are linked here.

 Photo: Geart Tigchelaar